Dili: Buildings and monuments

+Another old building is the former Market Hall.

+The government has identified a number of heritage buildings in the city, especially in the old quarter.
+New buildings are being built to house cultural institutions.
+The Museum and Cultural Centre of Timor-Leste is tasked with hosting the country's cultural artefacts.
+The National Library of Timor-Leste is intended to serve as both a library and a national archive.

 Notable churches include the Motael Church, the oldest in the country, which became associated with resistance to Indonesian rule.
 The Immaculate Conception Cathedral was built with the intention of being the largest church in Southeast Asia.

-The Cristo Rei of Dili is a 27 m tall statue of Jesus situated on top of a globe at the end of a peninsula in Dili.
+The Cristo Rei of Dili is a 27 m tall statue of Jesus situated on top of a globe at the end of the eastern Fatucama peninsula.
 It is positioned at the end of a Stations of the Cross pathway including over 500 steps.
 It was a present from the government of Indonesia during occupation for the 20th anniversary of East Timor's integration into Indonesia.
 Its height reflects the symbolism of East Timor being Indonesia's 27th province at the time of the monument's construction in 1996.

 The Integration Monument commemorates the Indonesian annexation of the territory in 1976.
 It takes the shape of a statue of an East Timorese warrior in traditional dress breaking the chains round his wrists, deliberate chosen to associate traditional Timorese identity with Indonesian rule.
 The monument has not been demolished, but is instead now regarded as representing the struggle against both periods of foreign rule.

-New buildings are being built to house cultural institutions.
-The Museum and Cultural Centre of Timor-Leste is tasked with hosting the country's cultural artefacts.
-The National Library of East Timor is intended to serve as both a library and a national archive.

 The National Stadium has two seating stands, one on either side, with grass banks providing space for other spectators.
 It has a capacity of around 9,000 people.
 It is often used to host association football, the most popular sport in the country, although infrastructure issues mean the national team must sometimes play home games in other countries.
 In the past it has been used to host refugees and distribute aid.